What is an invoice approval workflow?

 Guides

-It is common for invoices to arrive on time but still sit for days because the route to approval is unclear.
-The delay is usually in the handoff between receiving the invoice, checking it, and knowing who should approve it next.
+It is common for invoices to arrive on time and still sit for days because the route to approval is not obvious.
+The delay usually lives between receiving the document, checking what matters, and knowing who should approve it next.

 What the workflow should include

-The aim is to move invoices through a clear intake, validation, approval, and final update process.
-That means the right person is notified, the right checks happen, and exceptions are visible instead of lost in email threads.
+The aim is to move invoices through a clear intake, validation, approval, and final update path.
+That means the right person is notified, the right checks happen automatically where possible, and unusual cases stop getting buried in email threads.

 Related service